-Our Heritage projects explore the archaeology, built heritage and social history of Sherwood Forest
+Our Heritage projects explored the archaeology, built heritage and social history of Sherwood Forest

 Heritage